Why Does Sex Hurt for 1 in 3 Women?

 How we can move from pain to more pleasurable sex.

 Posted Oct 10, 2010

-There were many interesting findings that came from the study and that you may have seen highlighted in the media over the past week, anywhere from the New York Times to The Today Show to the Colbert Report.
+There were many interesting findings that came from the study and that you may have seen highlighted in the media over the past week, anywhere from The New York Times to the Today show to The Colbert Report.
 Over the next few weeks, I'll be sharing my thoughts about some of the most striking findings to come from our research.

-We found, for example, that about 30% of all women ages 18 to 59 reported some difficulty with pain the last time that they had sex.
-This compares to about 5% of men who reported difficulty with pain.
+We found, for example, that about 30 percent of all women ages 18 to 59 reported some difficulty with pain the last time that they had sex.
+This compares to about 5 percent of men who reported difficulty with pain.
 Why does sex hurt for so many women?

 What I hope comes from this finding is that more scientists pay attention to the issue of women's pain during sex.
 I also hope that more couples pay attention to this issue in their own lives.
 Here are some things that may help:

-- Connect with the National Vulvodynia Association if you or your partner or friend experience ongoing pain during sex (www.NVA.org).
+- Connect with the National Vulvodynia Association if you or your partner or friend experience ongoing pain during sex.
 You can also ask the NVA for a healthcare provider recommendation.

-- Never force or coerce or "trick" a woman into having sex with you.
+- Never force, coerce, or "trick" a woman into having sex with you.
 The best sex is sex that is wanted, not manipulated.

 - Consider positions that provide more control for women, such as woman-on-top, so that she can readjust her body if discomfort or pain appear.

 - If you or your partner experiences pain during sex, you may find it helpful to meet with a sex therapist who can help you better figure out how to have more pleasurable sex, and who may be able to refer you to a medical specialist to make sure that your physical health is in good order.

 - An emerging area of research suggests that vibration may help some women who experience vulvar pain.
 Ask your healthcare provider if you have questions, or consider exploring on your own with a vibrator.